School Attendance

 How to request time off for your child

-If you need to take your child out of school during term time, you'll need to submit a written request to the Head Teacher and the School's Governing Body.
+If you need to take your child out of school during term time, you'll need to submit a written request to the Head Teacher and the School's Governing Body in advance of the leave being taken.
 They will consider if your circumstances are 'exceptional' and let you know if your request has been approved.
 Please note that holidays are not normally considered exceptional.

 Pay for a Fixed Penalty Notice (FPN)